-Landsvirkjun is predominantly a wholesale electricity producer, with about 84% of its revenue coming from power sales in 2021.
 Most of Landsvirkjun's output is sold under long-term take-or-pay, US dollar-denominated contracts extending into the 2040s, which provide good visibility into long-term power demand.
 However, these contracts result in significant exposure to a small number of counterparties.
-Landsvirkjun's three largest customers, subsidiaries of Alcoa (Alcoa Nederland Holding B.V., Ba1 review for upgrade), Rio Tinto plc (A2 stable) and Century Aluminum Company (B3 stable), are aluminium companies that purchase around 70% of the company's generation output.
+Landsvirkjun's three largest customers, subsidiaries of Alcoa (Alcoa Nederland Holding B.V., Baa3 stable), Rio Tinto plc (A2 stable) and Century Aluminum Company (B3 stable), are aluminium companies that purchase around 70% of the company's generation output.

 Aluminium price volatility affects Landsvirkjun directly because around 36% of its generation output contracts with energy intensive users include a direct link to aluminium prices.
 This ratio has fallen significantly in recent years, particularly following the renegotiation of an important contract in November 2019.
 Landsvirkjun's exposure to aluminium price under these contracts is limited by caps and floors, and the company enters into short-term hedges to manage its remaining commodity exposure.
-As of year-end 2021, Landsvirkjun had hedged 74% of its aluminium price risk and 61% of its Nord Pool electricity price risk for 2022.

 Aluminium prices declined between 2017 and 2020, adversely affecting the profitability of the smelters and Landsvirkun's revenues under aluminium-linked contracts.
 However, prices surged to historically high levels in 2021 and in the first quarter of 2022, reflecting strong global demand as well as risks from supply chain disruptions, high transportation costs and power-related smelter capacity curtailments in Europe and China.
-In the short term, we expect the aluminium industry to benefit from continuing upward pressures on prices stemming from the reduction in global supply following the Russia-Ukraine military conflict and high energy costs (see our base metals outlook, April 2022).
-In the medium term, we expect continued recovery in demand from the automotive, aerospace and infrastructure users to support prices, despite capacity growth and easing of supply chain bottlenecks.
-This will be positive for the profitability of aluminium smelters globally, and for the credit quality of Landsvirkjun's counterparties.
+Although prices have subsequently fallen - reflecting concerns of a global economic recession, the impact on aluminum demand from Covid-related lockdowns and restrictions in China, and the restart of a significant aluminum smelter in China whose capacity had been curtailed in 2021 - Moody's expects prices to remain around \$1.20/pound (\$2,600/tonne) over the next twelve months (see our base metals outlook, September 2022).
+Continued strong prices will be positive for the profitability of aluminium smelters globally, and for the credit quality of Landsvirkjun's counterparties.